SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   }
   ```

-  While the `noasync` argument prevents accidental, unsafe use of a symbol,
+  While declaring noasync availability prevents accidental, unsafe use of a symbol,
   it can also prevent safe uses.
-  In many cases, `nonasync` symbols can still be used safely in specific situations.
+  In some cases, the symbols can be used safely in specific situations.
   If you can ensure that a particular use is safe in an asynchronous context,
   wrap the symbol in a safe, synchronous function.
-  You can then call that synchronous wrapper from your asynchronous context.
+  You can then call the synchronous wrapper from your asynchronous code.
   The compiler won't raise an error, because the `noasync` symbol
   isn't used directly in an asynchronous context.